-Although some people find it very easy to have healthy and fresh tomatoes in their garden, not all of us have the right information or talent to do so.
+Some people find it very easy to grow tomatoes in their garden.
+They always have healthy, fresh, ripe tomatoes, but not all of us have the right information or talent to do so.

-In this article we’ll look at some of the mistakes to avoid while planting tomatoes, to increase their size, flavor, and overall plant output.
+In this article we’ll look at some of the mistakes to avoid when you plant tomatoes, to increase their size, flavor, and overall plant output.

 Mistake #1 – Forgetting to Harden Seedlings

-Failing to harden your seedlings is one of the common mistakes many people make.
+Failing to harden tomato seedlings off is one of the common mistakes many people make.
 In fact, it is one of the most important things to ensure their survival.

-The “hardening process” enables seedlings to adapt to the changes in temperature or exposure to weather such as wind and rain.
-Here are some of the ways to help you in hardening the tomato seedlings.
+The “hardening process” enables tomato plant seedlings to adapt to the changes in temperature or exposure to weather such as wind and rain.
+Here are some of the ways to help you in hardening the tomato seedlings for the growing season.

-For the best results, make sure you expose the seedlings to these elements for seven or more days before transplanting them to the outside garden.
+For the best results, make sure you expose the seedlings to these elements for seven or more days before transplanting tomato plants into the outside garden.

 Exposing them to the sunlight, air-circulation, rain, and wind will harden them and make them ready for the outdoors.